About Us

 Controllers manage shifts, take calls, and dispatch riders to fulfill hospital requests across Lancashire and South Cumbria.
 This role is rewarding, involving problem-solving, coordination, and a bit of humor.

 Controllers work from home, answering hospital calls, dispatching riders, and ensuring their safe return.
 Basic computer skills, familiarity with spreadsheets, stable Wi-Fi, and access to two phones are required.
 Shifts last 6-8 hours on evenings and weekends, with a minimum commitment of two shifts per month.
 Training and support are provided.
-If interested, please fill out the enquiry form for more details.
+Right now we are very sorry but we are unable to accept any more new applications for Controllers.
+We will update our site when this changes.

 Fundraisers